 Pvt.
 Charles Arthur Heuel was born on October 14, 1921, to Christian Heuel and Frances Smolik-Heuel.
-He was the youngest of ten children.
+He was the youngest of fourteen children.
 He grew up in Chicago at 4516 North Christiana Avenue.
 While he was a teenager, his father passed away, so he was sent to live with his sister, Marie, and her husband at 4606 North Marmora Avenue.
 He graduated from Washington High School in Chicago in 1940, and was living at 4420 N. Damen Ave and working for Goldblatt Department Store on West Congress Street and N. Morgan Avenue.

 After training at Fort Knox, Kentucky, Charles took part in maneuvers in Louisiana from September 1 through 30.
 Upon completion of the maneuvers, at Camp Polk, Louisiana, the members of the battalion that they were going to be sent overseas.
 Many of the members of the battalion received leave home to say their goodbyes.

 The decision for this move too build up American forces in the Philippines was made at Ft.
 Knox, Kentucky, because of an event that happened during the summer of 1941.
 A squadron of American fighters was flying over Lingayen Gulf when one of the pilots noticed something odd.
 He took his plane down and identified a buoy in the water.
 He came upon more buoys that lined up, in a straight line for 30 miles to the northwest, in the direction of a Japanese occupied island, hundreds of miles away, with a large radio transmitter on it.
 The squadron continued its flight plan and flew south to Mariveles before returning to Clark Field.
 By the time the planes landed that evening, it was too late to do anything that day.